-- In 2016, Duke was listed in OnlineEngineeringProgram.com's LGBTQ Community's Guide to Engineering, which recognized schools at the forefront of being inclusive.
+- Duke is listed in OnlineEngineeringProgram.com's LGBTQ Community's Guide to Engineering, which recognizes schools at the forefront of being inclusive.

-- Duke was ranked third on the 2016 list of Best Colleges for African Americans compiled by Essence and Money magazines.
+- Duke is ranked 3rd on the 2016 list of Best Colleges for African Americans compiled by Essence and Money magazines.

 - U.S. News & World Report ranked Pratt a Top 10 Graduate Engineering Program Popular with Women.